The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 10:30 - 12:30 Three parallel technical sessions

-Parallel II.1 ("Innovative nuclear fuel cycles and materials strategies")
+Parallel II.1 (WH1) "Innovative nuclear fuel cycles and materials strategies"

-Fuel cycle innovations (Accident-Tolerant Fuels, advanced and innovative fuel types, MOX and others, HALEU, multi-recycling, closed fuel cycles) and radioactive waste minimisation towards a circular economy, innovative materials (high temperature, corrosion resistant).
+Innovations in fuel cycle (Accident-Tolerant Fuels, advanced and innovative fuel types, MOX and others, HALEU, multi-recycling, closed fuel cycles), in radioactive waste management (minimisation towards a circular economy) and in materials (high temperature, corrosion resistant).

 Panelists: